 "These spooky little morsels will have everyone talking and doing double takes," says gopintos.
 "Looks can be deceiving; they taste absolutely delicious."

+Clearly a contender for most gross Halloween food.
 "What's better than gooey warm rat guts on Halloween?
 The layer of crushed French-fried onions resembles burnt fur," says Deborah.
 "When you slice it, the 'guts' should ooze out and make quite an impression."

 Check out our collection of Halloween Main Dish Recipes.